Matthew T. Mangino: FBI uses secret tracking device in Cohen investigation

 However, the Stingray doesn’t just collect data from the target of an investigation.
 The device is capable of gathering information from multiple cell phone users throughout an entire neighborhood, building or, as in this case, a hotel.
 The increasing use of the Stingray has alarmed privacy rights groups.

-The Federal Court of Appeals in Washington, D.C. excluded evidence in a criminal case which utilized Stingray technology without a search warrant.
-Judge Corinne A. Beckwith wrote, “Locating and tracking a cell-site simulator has the substantial potential to expose the owner’s intimate personal information.”
+The federal court of appeals in Washington, D.C., excluded evidence in a criminal case that utilized Stingray technology without a search warrant.
+Judge Corinne A. Beckwith wrote, “Locating and tracking a cell-site simulator has the substantial potential to expose the owner’s intimate personal information.

-“A (Stingray) allows police officers who possess a person’s telephone number to discover that person’s precise location remotely and at will,” continued Beckwith.
+“A (Stingray) allows police officers who possess a person’s telephone number to discover that person’s precise location remotely and at will,” Beckwith wrote.

 The Supreme Court made exceptions for emergencies like bomb threats and child abductions.
 “Such exigencies,” Roberts wrote, “include the need to pursue a fleeing suspect, protect individuals who are threatened with imminent harm or prevent the imminent destruction of evidence.”
 Those are the same emergency exceptions that exist for entering a home or dwelling without a search warrant.